 GSS Units Eligibility List

-For more details, please contact GSS secretary Teresa Rosenberger to inquire about eligibility status.
+For more details, please contact GSS secretary Ruth Ebubechukwu to inquire about eligibility status.

 2) Instructions for Submitting your GSS Travel Grant Application

 Step 1- Notify your advisor of your application and verify their approval.
-Your complete application and all supporting documentation must be recieved before your first day of travel.
+Your complete application and all supporting documentation must be received before the first day of the conference.

 NOTE: You are strongly encouraged to submit well in advance of your conference to allow time to address any potential problems with your application.